apnadkarni/blt/doc/combotree.rst

   *pattern* will be returned. *Pattern* is a glob-style pattern.

 *pathName* **toggle** *entryName*
-  Returns the type of *item*.
-The returned type is either "button", "cascade", "checkbutton", "radiobutton", or "separator".  *Item* may be a label, index, or tag, but may not represent more than one menu item.
+  Returns the type of *entryName*.
+The returned type is either "button", "cascade", "checkbutton", "radiobutton", or "separator".  *EntryName* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **unpost**